Whether you have one employee or hundreds … as their employer, you are responsible for their safety.

 - What you must know about the lockout/tagout standard

-When OSHA Knocks — Preparing Your Organization for an OSHA visit
+When Cal/OSHA Knocks — Preparing Your Organization for a Cal/OSHA Visit

-- Is your business a likely candidate for an OSHA inspection?
+- Is your business a likely candidate for a Cal/OSHA inspection?
 Find out who gets inspected most frequently — and why

-- The bottom line — How much money can OSHA citations really cost you?
+- The bottom line — how much money can Cal/OSHA citations really cost you?

-- What is the OSHA inspector looking for during an inspection tour?
+- What is the Cal/OSHA inspector looking for during an inspection tour?
 We’ll clue you in on the trouble spots guaranteed to be closely examined

-- How to conduct your own OSHA inspection — Catch and correct problems before they become big headaches!
+- How to conduct your own Cal/OSHA inspection — Catch and correct problems before they become big headaches!

-- Employee hospitalizations, heart attacks, car accidents, etc. — when and how to report these incidents to OSHA
+- Employee hospitalizations, heart attacks, car accidents, etc. — when and how to report these incidents to Cal/OSHA

 - Should you consent to an inspection or demand a search warrant?

-- From opening conference to penalty appeals, we’ll walk you through an OSHA inspection so you know what to expect and how to prepare
+- From opening conference to penalty appeals, we’ll walk you through a Cal/OSHA inspection so you know what to expect and how to prepare

-Record Keeping, OSHA and You — Keeping Your Records in Line with OSHA's Rigorous Requirements
+Record Keeping, Cal/OSHA, and You — Keeping Your Records in Line with Cal/OSHA’s Rigorous Requirements

 - Who has to keep records?
 Who’s exempt?
-We’ll get you up to date on recent developments that can affect you
+We’ll get you up to date on recent developments that may affect you

 - Log 300, Form 300A and Form 301 record keeping in a nutshell

-- Where can you keep and maintain OSHA records?
+- Where can you keep and maintain Cal/OSHA records?
 How should you choose an official record keeper?

-- Transmitting information in line with OSHA’s record-keeping time frames:
+- Transmitting information in line with Cal/OSHA’s record-keeping time frames:

 - From your organization to the central record keeper

-- From the central record keeper to the OSHA Compliance Officer
+- From the central record keeper to the Cal/OSHA Compliance Officer

 - From the central record keeper to employees, former employees, personal representatives and union representatives regarding Log 300